US STOCKS-Wall St tumbles, hit by weak earnings, China

 "The restrictions on short-selling have been lifted in China and when one market sneezes, the rest of them usually react," said Saluzzi.

-Market participants were also concerned Greece could leave the euro zone as it tries to reform its economy and deal with heavy debt.
-Greece dismissed reports it needed to tap remaining cash reserves to meet salary payments.
+Market participants also renewed their concerns Greece could leave the euro zone as it tries to reform its economy and deal with heavy debt.

 The U.S. quarterly earnings season has been mixed so far with more companies beating lowered expectations.